 SND may be caused by a Blalock-Hanlon atrial septectomy

 Rheumatic fever is another cause of SND.
-Such dysfunction may also result from CNS disease, which is usually secondary to increased intracranial pressure with subsequent increase in the parasympathetic tone.
+Such dysfunction may also result from central nervous system (CNS) disease, which is usually secondary to increased intracranial pressure with a subsequent increase in the parasympathetic tone.

 Endocrine-metabolic diseases (hypothyroidism and hypothermia) and electrolyte imbalances (hypokalemia and hypocalcemia) are other conditions that can contribute to SND.

-A study by Sunaga et al of 202 subjects indicated that in patients with persistent atrial fibrillation, those with low-amplitude fibrillatory waves and a large left atrial volume index are at increased risk for the appearance of concealed SND after catheter ablation has restored sinus rhythm.
+A study by Sunaga et al involving 202 subjects indicated that in patients with persistent AF, those with low-amplitude fibrillatory waves and a large left atrial volume index are at an increased risk for the appearance of concealed SND after catheter ablation has restored sinus rhythm.

 Patients with tachy-brady syndrome have a worse prognosis than do patients with isolated SND.
 The overall prognosis in patients with SND and additional systemic ventricular dysfunction (eg, numerous postoperative Mustard and Fontan patients) depends on their underlying ventricular dysfunction or degree of congestive heart failure (CHF).

 In patients who have undergone a Fontan surgery and developed SND, endocardial atrial leads can be implanted relatively safely and can permit low-energy thresholds for as long as 5 years after implantation.